NGIOproject/nextgenio-docs/user_guide/file_systems.rst

 launched.
 The client also holds a file map, containing all data storage locations across the nodes.
 Like the other meta-data, this file map is distributed over the nodes.
-The client maintains an overview of all data and can send requests to individual deamons to perform I/O operations.
+The client maintains an overview of all data and can send requests to individual daemons to perform I/O operations.